cncf/memorials/carolyn-van-slyck.md

 Carolyn was an active and beloved member of our community.
 Dedicated and hardworking, she was always willing to lend a helping hand.
 Her commitment to providing open source projects with the tools they need to succeed played a crucial role in developing the TAG-CS Contributor Growth Working Group.
 Despite her many accomplishments, Carolyn remained humble and always eager to share her experiences and lessons learned with others.
 She was a wonderful human being, and her passing is a great loss to the entire community.
 We will greatly miss her 💔

+## David Justice

+Carolyn and I have worked on the same team for the past year and a half.
+I had admired her work from afar long before we ever had the opportunity to work on the same team.
+What I didn't realize from afar was Carolyn's immense gravity of personality.
+Teams adopt personality traits and behaviors of members, but not in equal amounts.
+Ours was influenced profoundly by Carolyn's kindness, equity, and love of community.
+She willed it to be through smiles, infectious laughter, cat pics, positivity, and boundless optimism.

+As so many others in this memorial have attested, Carolyn was a uniquely talented engineer.
+She was the type of person to see the path from A to C without going through B. That is to say, she intuitively sensed solutions that were both pleasing to users and elegantly implemented.
+Carolyn was not just talented, but also driven.
+When she committed herself, you better help or get out the way, because Carolyn could not be stopped when she applied herself.

+It is with profound sadness I say goodbye, Carolyn, but it has been a privilege to get to know you.
+Thank you, and we will all be missing you.